KhalidOG/Wildfire-Tracker/README.md

 ### Key Features

-**Satellite Fire Information**: Uses data about or active fires detected by NASA FIRMS with the help of the VIIRS sensor
+**Satellite Fire Information**: Uses data about active fires detected by NASA FIRMS with the help of the VIIRS sensor

 **Interactive Map**: Includes the ability to pan, zoom, and click to get details about various fire detections